ese5160/a14g-final-submission-t16-ecosavers/README.md

 - Review:
 We satisfy the requirements of automated garbage sorting and initialization by scanning QR code.
 However, we deleted the function of alerting user when the bin is full, because the TX and RX pin of uart were selected incorrectly in A01G.
-1. HRS_01: The on-board humidity and temperature sensor can detect the humidity of the garbage located on the platform and collect the moisture and the temperature into MCU.
+1. HRS_01: We pass this requirement.
+The on-board humidity and temperature sensor can detect the humidity of the garbage located on the platform and collect the moisture and the temperature into MCU.
 The data measured by the sensor will be printed in the Node Red UI, and the LED in UI will indicate what is the category of the garbage.
 In our testing, we put the dry paper and wet paper as the garbage close to the sensor, and the humidity and temperature were measured and presented in the terminal as showed below.
 ![image](https://github.com/ese5160/a14g-final-submission-t16-ecosavers/assets/147103564/1e2d8824-788e-4e9f-90ff-bca24fbaf4f4)

-2. HRS_02: The direction of the stepper motor rotating can be controlled based on the humidity data measured by the sensor, which controls the garbage located on the platform slide down to corresponding bin.
+2. HRS_02: We pass this requirement.
+The direction of the stepper motor rotating can be controlled based on the humidity data measured by the sensor, which controls the garbage located on the platform slide down to corresponding bin.
 In our testing, we put the dry paper and wet paper as the garbage close to the sensor, and the stepper motor rotated clockwise or counter clockwise according to the humidity measured by the sensor.(Since the data can not be clearly presented for stepper motor, we attched the screenshot from video submitted which showes the different directions of stepper motor's motion.)
 ![349e84c317e5fba6550cae867ad8dc0](https://github.com/ese5160/a14g-final-submission-t16-ecosavers/assets/147103564/2ea09d2c-d80a-4cb8-aa83-35ed7ca32ca3)
 ![ea157e222020d9a498f5d6245a434ee](https://github.com/ese5160/a14g-final-submission-t16-ecosavers/assets/147103564/87c98166-fbcf-4300-b81d-824c691c5f38)

-3. HRS_03: All the data on UI can be initialized to 0 after scanning the specific QR code.
+3. HRS_03: We pass this requirement.
+All the data on UI can be initialized to 0 after scanning the specific QR code.
 In our testing, we used a QR code whose content is the string of "R" and set a variable name p which represented the value of the readbuffer in I2C.
 In the process of debugging, we could see the value of p in the watch is ""(empty) when there is no QR code was scanned.
 Otherwise, the content of p became "R" which is consistent with the code.
+And the initialization was completed by the software part.
 ![image](https://github.com/ese5160/a14g-final-submission-t16-ecosavers/assets/147103564/de6ae793-85db-4ab3-b323-2f0008b0d833)
 ![image](https://github.com/ese5160/a14g-final-submission-t16-ecosavers/assets/147103564/46b276b4-ed1f-4036-bbf3-3261a03ad6fc)